 People who drink several alcoholic drinks at a time sometimes have paroxysmal atrial fibrillation.
-Doctors don't know, though, why this happens.
+Doctors don't know why this happens.
 This is sometimes called "holiday heart syndrome" because it was first noticed after weekends or holidays when many people drink more.

-If your doctor thinks you have atrial fibrillation, he'll give you an exam and ask questions about your medical and family history.
-He'll also ask about your symptoms and if you smoke or drink caffeine or alcohol.
+If your doctor thinks you have atrial fibrillation, they'll give you an exam and ask questions about your medical and family history.
+They'll also ask about your symptoms and if you smoke or drink caffeine or alcohol.

 You might have some of the following tests:

 - Electrocardiogram, also known as an EKG, which records your heart's rate, rhythm, and electrical impulses

 - Echocardiogram, which uses sound waves to make a picture of your heart

 - X-ray to look for signs of related heart problems